-Prerequisite: "C" or higher in ENG 22/60 or ESL 23, OR Placement in ENG 100; Placement in MATH 24/50 Instructor approval required.
+Prerequisite: "C" or higher in ENG 100 with ENG 100S or ESL 23, OR Placement in ENG 100; MATH 50 or Placement in MATH 150 or higher

-FIRE majors only.
 This course provides students with the opportunity to acquire on-the-job experience related to classroom instruction in Fire and Environmental Emergency Response emphasizing technical and interpersonal aspects.
 Students may enroll 4 times for a maximum of 12 credits.
 6 credits can be applied to FIRE elective requirements.
 (5 hrs. work experience per week per credit)

-FIRE 202 FIRE PROTECTION HYDRAULICS AND WATER
+FIRE 202 FIRE PROTECTION HYDRAULICS AND WATER SUPPLY (3)

-Prerequisite: "C" or higher in ENG 22/60 or ESL 23, OR Placement in ENG 100; Placement in MATH 24/50 Recommended Prep: FIRE 100, 102, and MATH 50 FIRE majors only.
+Prerequisite: "C" or higher in ENG 100 with ENG 100S or ESL 23, OR Placement in ENG 100; MATH 50 or Placement in MATH 150 or higher

+Recommended Prep: FIRE 100, 102.

+FIRE majors only.
 This course provides a foundation of theoretical knowledge in order to understand the principles of the use of water in fire protection and to apply hydraulic principles to analyze and to solve water supply problems.
 May be taken on a CR/N basis.
 (3 hrs. lect. per week)